lotkey/Adversarial-Machine-Learning-Defenses/README.md

 This notebook:
 - loads the pretrained VGG16 classifier and attacks from BinaryInputDetectionDefense.ipynb
-- adversarially trains the model using ART
+- adversarially trains the model using ART on the PGD attack
-- compares the performance of the undefended and defended model
+- compares the performance of the undefended and defended model on various other attacks to view transferability
 - uses a binary search to find the best attack with the least amount of perturbation to fool the Clarifai model
+- print out reports along the way

 You need to set the following variables:
 - **DATA_PATH** to the same path as **PICKLED_DATA_PATH** in data_loader.ipynb